James Ikara

 NATTC is next to ancient cave paintings that are a magnet for tourists.
 The Uganda Tourism Authority is keen to develop tourism in the Easter part of Uganda but does not want itself to build guest houses.

 TEN is therefore providing funding to develop three guest rooms to provide an African glamping style experience for Western visitors.
+Now available, click link above or below!

 There may also be scope to develop a craft centre and shop.